ASU/asu-unity-stack/packages/app-webdir-ui/README.md

 designs for which can be found [here](https://xd.adobe.com/view/41641639-f009-41e2-802c-6859906edb2c-1437/grid/).

 In practice, only two components will ever be used, to wit `SearchPage` and `WebDirectoryComponent`, the rest are to be used within those components.
-Let's take the one at a time.
+Let's take them one at a time.

 ## `SearchPage`
 The `SearchPage` component can take two props, `searchURL` and `loggedIn`.